Reactor™ - The manual

 Types of Variables

-Reactor variables can have 2 main types:
+Reactor variables can have two main types:

-Basic usage of variables
+Basic Usage of Variables

 modes